- 1 Final Non Access Modifiers

 Note*: Strictfp non-access modifier cannot be applied on a variable.

 - Non Access Modifiers available in Java are Static, final, abstract, synchronized & Volatile

 - Static keyword can be applied to Variables & Methods.

-- Static Variable are those variables which are not associated to any instance but it is associated to class means all instances will access the same single copy of variable.
+- Static Variable is those variables which are not associated with any instance but it is associated with class means all instances will access the same single copy of the variable.

 - Local variables can not be declared as Static.

 - Static keyword can also be applied to Methods.
 They will work for all the instances and they will not be dependent on instances created.

 - A final modifier can be applied to method and variables.

 - Final is the only modifier which will be available to the local variable.